How is coronavirus SARS-COV-2 infection diagnosed?

 Image showing a vial and the instrument for taking the sample and do the antigen test

-Rapid or antigen tests detect virus proteins.
-They are quicker and cheaper than PCR tests, but less accurate.
-They work best when there is more virus circulating, in other words, when the person is in the most infectious phase of the disease.
+Rapid antigen tests (RATs): These detect viral proteins.
+They are simpler, faster and less expensive than PCR tests, although less sensitive.
+They perform best when the viral load is highest—that is, when the person is in the most infectious phase of the disease.

 Sample tube and antibodies for Ro (or SS-A) and La (or SS-B) test